 Step 3: If you do not have an account, set one up with your name, email address and set a passwords.

-OR: If you already have an account, note the small text below that says ‘Log In’.
-Use your email and password to log in, or select ‘re-set password’ if required.
+OR: If you already have an account, use your email and password to log in, or select ‘re-set password’ if required.

 Screening it on your TV

-Connect your computer to your TV.
-Most newer TVs have an HDMI socket in the back.
-Most computers either have an HMDI output socket, or you can buy an adapter plug.
-An adapter plug will also allow you to connect your iPad or iPhone via the HDMI cable.
+Most TVs have an HDMI socket in the back.
+Most computers also have an HMDI output socket, otherwise you need an adapter plug (usually a USB-C to HDMI).
+An adapter plug will also allow you to connect your iPad or iPhone via the HDMI cable (a Lightning to HDMI Converter).
 Then you can load our Online Festival page on your computer and play the shows through the better quality image and sound of the TV.

-First you need to connect your computer to your TV with an HDMI cable, then select the right HDMI input with your TV remote, and then load the page on your computer and start viewing.
+Once you connect your computer to your TV with an HDMI cable, then select the right HDMI input with your TV remote, and then load the page on your computer and start viewing.

 You can also stream it wirelessly to a smart tv/apple tv/chromecast via bluetooth (more info here).